 At first glance, the latent factor approaches like PCA and neural networks seem quite unrelated.
 But there is in fact a connection.
-Both are trying to identify important factors features-and we can specify a neural network that actually has the same solution as PCA.
-Namely, an autoencoder with a linear activation and a bottleneck layer-lower dimensional hidden layer- is actually equivalent to PCA.
-We show this in this section, and then discuss the importance of this connection for understanding how neural networks learn data representations.
+Both are trying to identify important factors or features.
+We can specify a neural network that actually has the same solution as PCA.
+This neural network is called an autoencoder, specifically one with a linear activation and a bottleneck layer-a lower dimensional hidden layer.
+We show this connection in this section, and then discuss the importance of this connection for understanding how neural networks learn data representations.